samuelebe/change_cell_mode/README.md

 # change_cell_mode
-This project helps in changing the cell phone mode from silent to loud.
+This project helps in changing the mobile phone mode from silent to loud.